SharkyHacker/Ping-Pong/README.md

-# Ping-pong game like aon atari but colored
+# Ping-pong game like on atari but colored